AntaresSimulatorTeam/AntaREST/docs/install/1-CONFIG.md

 - **Type:** Integer
 - **Default value:** 5
-- **Description:** Number of threads of the Server in the ThreadPoolExecutor
+- **Description:** The number of threads of the Server in the ThreadPoolExecutor.

 ## **services**

 - **Type:** List of Strings
 - **Default value:** []
-- **Description:** # Services to enable when launching the application.
-Possible values: "watcher", "matrix_gc", " archive_worker", "auto_archiver", "simulator_worker".
+- **Description:** Services to enable when launching the application.
+Possible values: "watcher," "matrix_gc," " archive_worker," "auto_archiver," "simulator_worker."

 # redis

-This sections concerns the Redis backend, which is used for managing the event bus and in-memory caching.
+This section concerns the Redis backend, which is used for managing the event bus and in-memory caching.

 ## **host**

 - **Type:** String
 - **Default value:** `localhost`
-- **Description:** Redis server hostname
+- **Description:** The Redis server hostname.

 ## **port**

 - **Type:** Integer
 - **Default value:** 6379
-- **Description:** Redis server port
+- **Description:** The Redis server port.

 ## **password**

 - **Type:** String
 - **Default value:** None
-- **Description:** Redis password
+- **Description:** The Redis password.